WURacing/dataviewer/api/README.md

 This project has dotenv enabled, so these settings can be stored in a .env file in the project directory for easy storage during development.

+Development in PyCharm
+===

+Download this entire Git repository, and open the api/ project contained inside using PyCharm Professional.

+In PyCharm's [run/debug configurations](https://www.jetbrains.com/help/pycharm/creating-and-editing-run-debug-configurations.html), create a new Flask server called "Run Web Server".
+Set the target type to Module name, set the target to dataviewerapi.
+Open the environment variables table (right button) and add FLASK_RUN_PORT with a value of 3001, and add DBC with the path to the car network description file (Clone https://github.com/wuracing/dbc somewhere, grab the full file path to DBC/dbc/2019.2.1.dbc for example, and then add an environment variable DBC with a value of that full file path).

+Next, add another run/debug configuration type Python called "Celery Worker" with target to run being module, Module name being celery, parameters being `-A dataviewerapi.celery worker --loglevel=INFO -P gevent`.
+Add an environment variable for the DBC file as described above.

+To initialize our local database, add another one-off run/debug configuration type Python called "DB Upgrade".
+Set module name flask, parameters db upgrade, environment variables FLASK_APP with a value of dataviewerapi.

+To start the web server, first run the DB Upgrade configuration.
+This will run and exit, check that there were no errors.
+Then start both "Run Web Server" and "Celery Worker".
+Your server should then be listening on http://localhost:3001/

 Running
 ===